aleung-c/Mini_Wolfestein_3d/README.md

 The hardest part of this project was to give different colors to walls depending on their orientation, for which i used a modulo method based on the angle of the user's view, and the defined distance separing two cases on my map.

 ![Alt text](./cover/wolf3d_screenshot.png "42 Wolf3d screenshot")

+Note: using the school's display library (mlx), it might not compile if downloaded.